browserengineering/book/book/animations.md

 ```

 Second. when running animation frames, if only `needs_paint` is true, then
-compositing is not needed, and each animation in `composited_updates` can be
+`composite` is not needed, and each animation in `composited_updates` can be
-committed across to the browser thread.
-The data to be sent across for each
+committed accordingly across to the browser thread to communicate that fact.
-animation update will be a DOM `Element` and a `SaveLayer` pointer.
+The data to be sent across for each animation update will be a DOM `Element`
+and a `SaveLayer` pointer.

   To accomplish this we'll need several steps.
 First, when painting a
   `SaveLayer`, record it on the `Element`: